Funding opportunities

 • Continuing Studies Fund

-Financial support to enable further learning for both individual lay people and ordained people
+Funded by London, but administered by Mersey Synod, grants up to £500 for financial support for further learning for both individual lay people and ordained people

 • The Legacy Fund